Doing things without making sense makes me happy. That's how the video for the song Here warmth is transmitted was made.

 General outline?
 Rather more sudden situations.
 Rocking chair found in the dark room by accident, empty pool, snow, frost, cold water and dance with elements of butoh performed by Wojtek Matejko.

-Here warmth is transmitted is one of the six tracks from the upcoming debut album No End produced by me in 2018.
+Here warmth is transmitted is one of the six tracks from the upcoming debut album No End produced by me in 2018 and released in 2019.

 Joanna's album is best enjoyed at night.
 With eyes closed.
 Or walking through the deep snow in the middle of some wasteland.
 The mood is built here by a simple meter, archaic synthesizers and subtle distortions introducing erotic tension.
 Into electronic loops, John brings acoustic solutions, combines Lem with the Moomins, follows more intuition than rules of composition.

 Releasing date of the vinyl: 2019 by Bocian Records.

 Second video is made to the track First morning out from the same album.
 Dance: Wojtek Matejko.
 Camera: Will Lopes.

 Wanna support me?
 You can buy some digital tracks on my Bandcamp.

 “Absorbingly otherworldly and brilliant debut of noirish ambient electronics from Joanna John, who steps out of the shadows as a graphic designer for Biosphere and Bocian releases to present her first musical recordings – a big tip to fans of Teresa Winter and Felicia Atkinson

 Over the course of six songs Joanna limns the illusive feeling of altered states of consciousness, using half-heard vocals, treacly pulses, and a mix of spacious synths and floating organ tones to connote the para-dimensional logic of heavy-lidded, intoxicated mindframes.